doyleh4/AccessingGitHubAPI/README.md

 I intend on creating a terminal script that will do all this for you and also creating a docker instance to be the host.

 ## Git Visualiser
 Is the folder containg my django project.
-I used django for 2 reasons, 1) I had aready expermiented with using the API tools in python so i wanted to use that and 2) I wanted to experiment with more packages in Python and django was one that I really wnated to try as Pythyon is my favouruite language and iI wanted to learn how to tie front end and back end into Python.
+I used django for 2 reasons, 1) I had aready expermiented with using the API tools in python so i wanted to use that and 2) I wanted to experiment with more packages in Python and django was one that I really wnated to try as Pythyon is my favouruite language and I wanted to learn how to tie front end and back end into Python.

 To run this simply enter
 -python manage.py runserver